onshisan/onshisan.github.io/README.md

 # [onshisan.github.io](https://onshisan.github.io)
-This is Greg Smith's personal GitHub Pages site, which consists of a résumé and blog.
+This is Greg Smith's personal GitHub Pages site, which consists of a résumé and provisions for a blog (the latter is not currently in use).

 The main purpose of this site is to experiment with static site generation.